kylinsoft/test/README.md

 # test
 Just to test our auto judge system.

-The following project(with minor modification) is to be tested:
+The test project is a copy of the following project(with minor modification):

 https://github.com/kobayashi-compiler/kobayashi-compiler